AxonIQ/bike-rental-workshop/README.md

 * Get the status of the requested bike.
 It should show that it has been requested.

-Close the Bike application; reset the event store in the _Settings_ section and remove the `*.db` files that have been created by H2 in the project's main directory.
+Close the Rental application; delete all data in in Rental database by running .

 ### Exercise 3: Connecting the Payment processing